Hostages to Peace, or To Each His Own Normandy Format

 I should note that the previous meeting of the Normandy Four took place back in the fall of 2016.
 That time, the participants included François Holland as president of France and Petro Poroshenko as president of Ukraine (we also know that Poroshenko publicly voiced several points of advice for the current Ukrainian president, Volodymyr Zelensky, on the eve of the meeting in Paris).
 Let us recall that in the summer of 2014, on behalf of the Western collective Germany and France essentially took upon themselves the responsibility to resolve the conflict in the Donbas.
 Their failure to settle the largest war in Europe in the past two decades has undoubtedly diminished the authority of both France and Germany—not least within the G-7, the EU, and NАТО.

-Here are the positions of both sides of the and of other interested parties.
+Here are the positions of both sides of the Russian-Ukrainian war and of other interested parties.

 Zelensky asserted that his priorities in Minsk were to free the prisoners “all for all” and to achieve an authentic ceasefire.
 He stressed that elections in the so-called “ORDLO” would be possible only after Ukraine regained control over the border in the Donbas.
 The president was cautious in speaking about the possibility of a limited amnesty for participants in illegal armed units.
 The Ukrainian president emphasized his willingness to meet his Russian counterpart one on one.

-It is interesting to note that the parliamentary factions “European Solidarity,” “Fatherland,” and “Holos” called on to “cross the red lines” (i.e., no federalization, no compromises on European and Euro-Atlantic integration, no compromises on Crimea, no elections in the ORDLO until de-occupation, and no letup on proseсuting Russia in international courts).
+It is interesting to note that the parliamentary factions “European Solidarity,” “Fatherland,” and “Holos” called on the Ukrainian government delegation to “cross the red lines” set down by the Kremlin (i.e., no federalization, no compromises on European and Euro-Atlantic integration, no compromises on Crimea, no elections in the ORDLO until de-occupation, and no letup on proseсuting Russia in international courts).
 In contrast, the leaders of the latter two parties, Yuliia Tymoshenko and Sviatoslav Vakarchuk, basically distanced themselves from the street protests; meanwhile, as mentioned above, “European Solidarity” leader Poroshenko offered advice to Zelensky: to implement the negotiated items from the fall of 2016, insist on bringing peacekeepers into the Donbas, and refrain from meeting Putin face to face.

 Russia.
 Moscow succeeded in imposing its version of events on Ukraine—taking advantage, among other things, of the negativity of Zelensky’s team towards Poroshenko.
 The Russian leaders professionally played on President Zelensky’s psychology and have aimed to convince him that they can make a deal.
 The Kremlin’s tactic is simple: it creates problems and then demonstrates its willingness to help in solving them.